GladysAssistant/v4-website/en/docs/api/6_internal_service.md

 ### Setup your development environnement

-I recommended you follow the instructions on the [Github repository](https://github.com/GladysAssistant/Gladys) to install Gladys 4 on your machine for development purpose.
+I recommended you follow the instructions [here](/en/docs/api/setup-development-environnement) to install Gladys 4 on your machine for development purpose.

 ### Server-side